Mazid-Zomader/CSE111-PYTHON/CSE111 Semester End Exam/Readme.md

-# CSE111 Lab Final Term Question and Solution
+# CSE111 Final Term Question and Solution

 This folder contains the questions and solutions for Final Term of the CSE111 course.